csgohacks/master-guide/legit-+-hvh-features-cheat-software/onetap/README.md

 ### Opinions ahead!

-* The following section is only from the users who used OneTap as their major cheating software, however theese only should taken as references only.
+* The following section is only from the users who used OneTap as their major cheating software, however these only should taken as references only.
-* All theese testimonials does not represnt the offical statment of the r/csgohacks subreddit.
+* All these testimonials does not represnt the offical statment of the r/csgohacks subreddit.

 ### Legitbot

 * Limited option for legitbot
 * Lesser humanized options for aimbot
-* Triggerbot behaves like a rage aimbot
+* Magnet Triggerbot behaves like a rage aimbot

   > onetap where it's super fucking snappy and blatant overall. ---u/hoursefucker88